kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(b\) If a single fuel tank is used on a multiengine rotorcraft, the following must be provided:

 \(1\) Independent tank outlets for each engine, each incorporating a shutoff valve at the tank.
-This shutoff valve may also serve as the firewall shutoff valve required by §27.995 if the line between the valve and the engine compartment does not contain a hazardous amount of fuel that can drain into the engine compartment.
+This shutoff valve may also serve as the firewall shutoff valve required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.995   Fuel valves.|§27.995]] if the line between the valve and the engine compartment does not contain a hazardous amount of fuel that can drain into the engine compartment.

 \(2\) At least two vents arranged to minimize the probability of both vents becoming obstructed simultaneously.